Seattle Drug Crime Attorney

 Fighting Violation of the Uniform Controlled Substance Act (VUSCA) Charges

-At Guadagno Law, PLLC, I have defended many people in Seattle accused of possession, distribution, manufacturing, or trafficking of a controlled substance.
-As an experienced Seattle drug crime lawyer, I am ready to do the same for you.
+At Guadagno Law, PLLC, our drug attorneys in Seattle have defended many people in the city accused of possession, distribution, manufacturing, or trafficking of a controlled substance.
+As experienced Seattle drug crime lawyers, we are ready to do the same for you.

 Arrested for a drug crime?
-Request a FREE Consultation with our Seattle drug crime attorney by calling (206) 895-6800.
+Request a FREE Consultation with our drug attorney in Seattle by calling (206) 895-6800.

 What Is VUSCA?

-Under Washington law, a drug charge is referred to as a VUSCA or, Violation of the Uniform Controlled Substance Act.
-The Uniform Controlled Substance Act outlines the charges and penalties for the illegal use, possession, distribution, and sale of controlled substances within the state of Washington.
+Under Washington law, a drug charge is referred to as a VUSCA or, Violation of the Uniform Controlled Substances Act.
+The Uniform Controlled Substances Act outlines the charges and penalties for the illegal use, possession, distribution, and sale of controlled substances within the state of Washington.
 Controlled substances are classified by their severity as Schedule I, II, III, IV and V drugs.

 The US Drug Enforcement Administration (DEA) describes Schedule I, II, III, IV and V drugs as such: